-In C++, a while loop is used to iterate a part of the program several times.
-If the number of iterations is not fixed, it is recommended to use a while loop than for loop.
+In C++, a while loop is employed to repeat a section of the program multiple times.
+When the number of iterations is not predetermined, it is advisable to opt for a while loop over a for loop.

 Syntax